This post was written in the spring and summer of 2022. I stopped working on it, subject to corrections, August 19, 2022.

 The public health authorities have supported masking by people who work with the public or in congregate workplaces.
 Masks are not protecting workers in a retail stores full of unmasked shoppers, and other public places.
 The pathogen is a highly contagious Covid-19 Omicron variant.

 The public health experts recommend booster doses of vaccine to counter the risk of virulent symptoms, but vaccines are not available to most workers, and to persons who are vulnerable but not in the defined categories.
 In some Canadian provinces fourth boosters are available to persons over 60 – in denialist Manitoba the threshold is 50.
-In BC, the threshold age was 70 until July 2022 – and effectively remains 70 until the announcement becomes action.
-The disease has survived.
-A Red Queen?
+In BC, the threshold age effectively remains 70 until the announcement of boosters becomes action.

 The current policy of ignoring the pandemic except for promises of a more vaccine, some day, works at the price of sick workers and an increase in the risk of infection of people vulnerable to virulent illness.